evert/evert.github.com/_posts/2015/2015-03-02-dropbox-post-api.md

    [2KB and 8KB apparently][2].
 2. URL parameters don't allow nearly enough flexibility in terms of how you can define your query.
-The percent-encoded string doesn't really have a universal way to define a character set.
+The percent-encoded string doesn't really have a universal way to define in what character set its bytes are,
 3. The URL is not nearly as versatile and expressive as JSON, and let alone XML.